Catalysts/makethings/workshops/robot/tutorial.md

 ```

 [a]In the generated PDF, this routes via google.com, looks suspicious.
 I'd rather prefer being linked directly to the page.
-[b]Not really straightforward how to calibrate.
-Need a better explanation
 [c]The sketch isnt really for calibration.
 It has additional logic to iterate over speeds/directions.
 Maybe we should comment those lines, and let the users firstly calibrate, then test the speed/direction iteration.
 [d]Maybe a picture here that helps get the wiring right in the final assembled bot?